Summary

 Our Alt Risk Premia model also holds a short USD exposure driven by Momentum and Value – Carry is only partially offsetting the positive USD exposure.
 Elsewhere, our model favours longs in EUR and AUD versus shorts in CHF, CAD, and SEK.

-The Alpha view
+The alpha view

 Given the uncertainty around the policy outlook and extended USD short positioning, our macro exposure is limited.
 We have a modest USD short, with a bias to add to this on rallies.